-If the inheritance is And the program is Then the treatment is
+And the program is Then the treatment is

-Cash • ALTCS Counted as unearned income.
+Counted as unearned

-• SSI-MAO Exception:
+SSI-MAO income.
+Exception:

+• MSP

-• MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
+.)
+Any part of the inheritance that will be used to pay for the deceased person's burial expenses and

+outstanding debts is excluded.

+Adult Excluded.

-AdultCaretaker Relative Excluded.
+Caretaker Relative

+Pregnant Woman

+Child

+KidsCare

-• Pregnant Woman
+ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman Child

-9/1 ChildKidsCare